Reviewing SeaWorld Entertainment (SEAS) and The Competition

 |-67.64

-SeaWorld Entertainment’s rivals have higher revenue, but lower earnings than SeaWorld Entertainment.
-SeaWorld Entertainment is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+SeaWorld Entertainment’s peers have higher revenue, but lower earnings than SeaWorld Entertainment.
+SeaWorld Entertainment is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 Analyst Ratings

-This is a breakdown of recent recommendations for SeaWorld Entertainment and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for SeaWorld Entertainment and its peers, as reported by MarketBeat.com.

 |Sell Ratings